kumudlakara/daiCy/README.md

   ## 4. DaiCy Matrix (dcmat)

  dcmat is the matrix datatype that daiCy provides.
-It introduces the ability to add, subtract, mulitply matrices, find transose of a matrix and more.
+It introduces the ability to add, subtract, mulitply matrices, find transpose of a matrix and more.

  *Note: This data type also introduces the new feautre of converting a normal C datatype to a DaiCy datatype.
 This feature will soon be added for all daiCy datatypes allowing the user to switch over to the daiCy datatypes at any point.*